MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/sdk/entity-search-client-library-python.md

 1. Create a new Python file in your favorite IDE or editor, and add the following import statements.

     ```python
-    from azure.cognitiveservices.search.entitysearch import EntitySearchClient
+    from entity_search_client import EntitySearchClient
-    from azure.cognitiveservices.search.entitysearch.models import Place, ErrorResponseException
+    from entity_search_client.models import Place
-    from msrest.authentication import CognitiveServicesCredentials
+    from azure.core.credentials import AzureKeyCredential
     ```

 2. Create a variable for your subscription key and endpoint.
-Instantiate the client by creating a new `CognitiveServicesCredentials` object with your key.
+Instantiate the client by creating a new `AzureKeyCredential` object with your key.

     ```python
     subscription_key = "YOUR-SUBSCRIPTION-KEY"
     endpoint = "YOUR-ENDPOINT"
-    client = EntitySearchclient(endpoint=endpoint, credentials=CognitiveServicesCredentials(subscription_key))
+    client = EntitySearchClient(
+        endpoint=ENDPOINT,
+        credential=AzureKeyCredential(SUBSCRIPTION_KEY)
+    )
     ```

 ## Send a search request and receive a response